These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report flare-up frequency and severity

-Why: The exam captures a snapshot.
+The exam captures a snapshot.
 If you happen to be having a better day, the examiner may rate based on exam-day findings only without documenting the full severity range.

-Do this instead: State: 'I want to note that today is a relatively better day for me.
+Instead: State: 'I want to note that today is a relatively better day for me.
 My flare-ups, which occur [X times per week/month], are significantly worse - describe worst day symptoms in detail.'

 Impact: 20% to 50%